qazi0/real-time-disaster-management/code/disaster_detection/README.md

-# Real-time Object Detection On FPGAs For Disaster Response
+# Real-time Object Detection For Disaster Management From Aerial Imagery
 Quantized DNN for Classification + Segmentation of UAV Aerial Imagery for Disaster Detection and Response

 ## Architecture